Holyrood Malawi Partnership

 We set and met an ambitious target of collecting 2006 backpacks and the necessary funds of over £2,000 to send the bags to school pupils in Malawi.
 Later in the year, we received a DVD from SIR of the children receiving their bags, which was shown at all our assemblies.
 It was incredible to see just how happy the children were at receiving such basic school items such as a pen, pencil or toothbrush.
 However, in the background we saw the conditions the children were being taught in - classes of 160 or more in classrooms with no windows, doors or paint, if they even had a classroom at all.

 From this beginning, the Holyrood school community decided to develop further links with Malawi.
 In September 2007, Deputy Head Tony Begley followed the backpacks to Blantyre, Malawi in order to set up a partnership in learning with schools in Blantyre.
-As a result, we are now linked with 2 primaries, Catholic Institute and Zingwangwa, a girls’ secondary, Stella Maris and, most recently, the rural village primary school at Matindi.
+As a result, we are now linked with 4 primaries, Catholic Institute and Zingwangwa, a girls’ secondary, Stella Maris and, most recently, the rural village primary school at Matindi and the Blantyre urban school at Chitsime.
 The main objectives of our partnerships are to develop awareness of each other's communities, histories, cultures, lifestyles and the many challenges we face in an increasingly inter-dependent world.

 Holyrood Malawi Project 2008